jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Proofpoint-Voice-of-the-CISO-Report-2023.md

 government of Costa Rica, forcing officials there to declare a national emergency.2 The supply chain also found itself firmly in the sights of cyber criminals.
 Attackers doubled down on compromising third party, cloud and privileged identities to infiltrate networks and exfiltrate data.3
 Meanwhile, critical infrastructure hung in the balance amid a backdrop of unrelenting attacks and geopolitical unease.
-Russian attackers targeted U.S. airports,4 and Chinese\-aligned threat actors exploited telecoms vulnerabilities.5 The prior year, with most pandemic disruption overcome, CISOs for a brief time appeared to feel a sense of calm, composure and confidence in their security posture.
+Russian attackers targeted U.S. airports,4 and Chinese\-aligned threat actors exploited telecoms’ vulnerabilities.5 The prior year, with most pandemic disruption overcome, CISOs for a brief time appeared to feel a sense of calm, composure and confidence in their security posture.
 Astoundingly, that feeling has already vanished, replaced by elevated concern.
 As we look to 2023 and beyond, we can expect a return to a harsher reality.
 Ransomware looks set to wreak more disruption as data extortion becomes the rule rather than the exception.
-At the same time, increasing commercialization of dark\-web exploit tools, initial\-access brokers and as\-a\-service attack infrastructures threaten to make cyber crime even more open to anyone with a few dollars and ill intent.
+At the same time, increasing commercialization of dark\-web exploit tools, initial\-access brokers and “as\-a\-service” attack infrastructures threaten to make cyber crime even more open to anyone with a few dollars and ill intent.
 Amid growing concerns around cyber risk and organizational preparedness, navigating this threat landscape remains a matter of protecting people and defending data.
 Modern CISOs know that users are at the center of cybersecurity.
-And they understand how critical it is to safeguard their organizations sensitive information, especially in light of an uncertain economy and employee churn.
+And they understand how critical it is to safeguard their organization’s sensitive information, especially in light of an uncertain economy and employee churn.
 To gain deeper insight into the mind of the CISO during this pivotal time, Proofpoint surveyed 1,600 of them from around the world.
 They graciously shared their experiences over the last year and their outlook for the years ahead.
 In this summary of our findings, we explore how the global recession is applying pressure to security budgets and how CISOs